tudorpricop/POO2023/README.md

 ## Lab 3: Methods and Method Overloading

-This lab covers defining methods in a class, method overloading, and file organization using headers and cpp files.
+This lab covers defining methods in a class and focuses on method overloading.
 The exercises include creating methods with variadic parameters, promoting and casting data types, and an exercise of a canvas class with basic draw methods.

 ## Lab 4: Class Constructors and Sorting Algorithms